gridiron-zone/huddle/docs/docs/03-fullnode/02-setup.md

 ---

 # Full node setup
-Following you will find the instructions on how to manually setup your Desmos full node.
+Following you will find the instructions on how to manually setup your Huddle full node.

 :::note Requirements
 Before starting, make sure you read the [overview](01-overview.mdx) to make sure your hardware meets the needed